galacticcouncil/hydration-node/pallets/amm-support/README.md

 input and output should be tpye instead of tuple, because asset fee is also

 having same strucutre for inputs, outputs and fees

-next inceremetnal id use overflwoing add

-call it context instead of stack